 The main public car park in the Town Centre is at Abbey Square.
-Currently, there is a terraced public car park behind Darkie Moore's public house on Pound Street.
 There is limited on-street car parking on Main Street with the exception of spaces on either side of Captain's Hill near the junction with Main Street.
-There are number of private car parks in the Town Centre linked with existing businesses.
+There are a number of private car parks in the Town Centre linked with existing businesses.
 As part of the redevelopment of Rye Vale Tavern/Darkie Moore's for a discount foodstore, 104 no. of parking spaces are proposed.